Francoishornain/Logic-gates/README.md

 Working with Vivado 2019.2

-Import th overlay to a Jupyter notebook to generate truth tables.
+Import the overlay to a Jupyter notebook to generate truth tables.